nhsconnect/gpconnect/pages/development/development_api_volume_and_performance.md

 A plan outlining the points at which infrastructure will be scaled up should be provided after V&P testing is performed.

-### V&P Test Environment ###
+### V&P test environment ###

-Test environments SHALL simulate consumer applications making API calls against simulated test data (patient records, diaries, tasks etc)
+Test environments **MUST** simulate consumer applications making API calls against simulated test data (patient records, diaries, tasks etc)

-Test data SHALL be populated with realistic complexity, depth and volume, i.e. in the case of patients the data should be representative of clinical records of a mix of healthy patients and patients with multiple long term conditions.
+Test data **MUST** be populated with realistic complexity, depth and volume, i.e. in the case of patients the data should be representative of clinical records of a mix of healthy patients and patients with multiple long term conditions.

-If a small set of test data is repeatedly used as part of the V&P tests then test setup SHOULD seek to minimise the effects of caching e.g. within API middleware (the data from a small number of patients repeatedly queried in quick succession could be served from cache which would invalidate test results).
+If a small set of test data is repeatedly used as part of the V&P tests then test setup **SHOULD** seek to minimise the effects of caching e.g. within API middleware (the data from a small number of patients repeatedly queried in quick succession could be served from cache which would invalidate test results).

-### Volumetric Model ###
+### Volumetric model ###

-Suppliers SHOULD test API call volumes against a refined Volumetric Model<sup>1</sup>.
+Suppliers **SHOULD** test API call volumes against a refined Volumetric Model<sup>1</sup>.

-During the LOAD test, the timings for end to end API calls SHALL NOT exceed the maximum stated (250ms for command APIs, 3000ms for query APIs) and SHOULD NOT exceed the lower limits (100ms and 1000ms respectively).
+During the LOAD test, the timings for end to end API calls **MUST NOT** exceed the maximum stated (250ms for command APIs, 3000ms for query APIs) and **SHOULD** NOT exceed the lower limits (100ms and 1000ms respectively).

-Results for the RAMP test SHALL include the tps and message size profile at the threshold where the above limits were exceeded, if applicable.
+Results for the RAMP test **MUST** include the tps and message size profile at the threshold where the above limits were exceeded, if applicable.

-If a SOAK test is performed, results SHALL be provided.
+If a SOAK test is performed, results **MUST** be provided.

 <sup>1</sup>Note, V&P test profiles will differ according to the supplier based on the proportion of patient population whose GP records are held with that supplier.

-## External Documents / Policy Documents ##
+## External documents/policy documents ##

 | Name | Author | Version | Updated |
 | TODO | NHS Digital | v1.0 | 01/08/2016 |